Lifeguard Courses

 Course Purpose

-The primary purpose of the courses in the American Red Cross Lifeguarding program is to provide participants with the knowledge and skills needed to:
+The primary purpose of the American Red Cross Lifeguarding program is to train lifeguards to act with speed and confidence in emergency situations both in and out of the water.
+Topics include:

 - Prevent, recognize and respond to aquatic emergencies.